Leah-London-Arazi/C_project_test/README.md

 # C_project_test
-before everything - open cmd and
+before everything - open cmd and check if the command "python" works. if not - tell leah!

+after that:
 1. clone project.
 2. open spkmeans_compare.py.
 3. change FINAL_PROJECT_PATH to be your final project path that includes the spkmeans.py file.